oci-pronghorn/FogLight/README.md

 ```
 scp ProjectXYZ.jar username@servername:
 ```
 This will send the jar file to your RaspberryPi.
 You can also send the jar file to a specifc location by adding the file path after the colon.
-For example, if your username was "pi", the server name was "raspberry" and you wanted to add the .jar file to your Projects folder, the command would look like this ..
+For example, if your username was "pi", the server name was "raspberry" and you wanted to add the .jar file to your root "/Projects" folder, the command would look like this ..
 ```
 scp ProjectXYZ.jar pi@raspberry:/Projects/
 ```

-Once the project is your device, use PuTTY to connect to your device.
-In PuTTY, if needed, ```cd``` into the folder containging your .jar file and then use the following command on your device..
+Once the project is your device, use PuTTY (Windows) or command shell SSH to connect to your device.
+If needed, ```cd``` into the folder containging your .jar file and then use the following command on your device.
 ```
 java -jar ProjectXYZ.jar
 ```